|South Staffordshire Regiment

 Medal Index Card

-He was awarded the Victory and British War Medals.
+Transport Corporal; he was awarded the Victory and British War Medals. [ ]

 |Elizabeth||Barber||daughter||18||Hosiery factory hand||Crich|